cityofaustin/atd-service-bot/README.md

 # atd-service-bot

 A bot that creates github issues from our Knack-based intake form.

 ## Get it going

-1. Configure these environmental variables, which you can grab from 1Password:
+Place the following environment variables in `.env`, which you can grab from 1Password:

 - KNACK_DTS_PORTAL_SERVICE_BOT_USERNAME
 - KNACK_DTS_PORTAL_SERVICE_BOT_PASSWORD
 - KNACK_API_KEY